Ye (kana): Nara period–Heian period

 After that, e and ye merged into ye in the 10th century, before eventually evolving back to e.

 Edo period–Meiji period

 In the Edo period and the Meiji period, some Japanese linguists tried to separate kana e and kana ye again.
 The shapes of characters differed with each linguist. 𛀁 and 𛄡 were just two of many shapes.

-They were phonetic symbols to fill in the blanks of gojuon table.
-Japanese people didn't separate them in normal writing.
+They were phonetic symbols to fill in the blanks of the gojūon table, but Japanese people did not separate them in normal writing.